PEOPLE OPERATIONS Chaplain CURRENTLY RECRUITING

 EDUCATION REQUIREMENTS

-Have the academic qualifications required set by the Sending Churches for ministerial training.
+The academic qualifications required are those set by the Sending Churches / Endorsing Authority / Panel of Reference for ministerial training.

 NATIONALITY & RESIDENCY

-You must be a citizen of the United Kingdom or the Republic of Ireland, a holder of dual UK/other nationality or have been a Commonwealth citizen since birth (with ‘right to work’ immigration status).
+You must be a citizen of the United Kingdom or the Republic of Ireland, a holder of dual UK/other nationality or have been a Commonwealth citizen (with indefinite leave to remain immigration status) since birth.

 Whether or not you were born in the United Kingdom, you should have resided there for the 5 years immediately preceding your application.
 However, candidates with a minimum of 3 years may be considered.